Skip to Main Content

 5 or less Below 1/2 time Tuition and fees**

-** For training below 1⁄2 time Veterans Affairs will pay for tuition and fees only.
-This is not per month - it is total.
-In some cases, they may send a lump sum payment or they will send a portion of your tuition and fees for each month.
-This chart is not reflective of Post-9/11/Chapter 33 benefit pay.
-View Education Benefit Payment Rates on the Department of Veterans Affairs website.
-View Chapter 33 Rates.
+** For training below 1⁄2 time Rate of Pursuit, the VA will pay for tuition and fees only.
+This is not per month—it is total.
+In some cases, they may send a lump sum payment or they can send a portion of your tuition and fees for each month.

 A Special Note Concerning Split Sessions for Degree-Seeking Students